TheRedBrain/backpack-attribute/README.md

 When "keepBackpackInventory" is set to false, two outcomes are possible:
 - When "clearBackpackInventoryOnDeath" is true, the items are destroyed.
 - When "clearBackpackInventoryOnDeath" is false, the items are dropped on the players position.

+## Mod Compatibility
+The backpack screen will not show disabled inventory slots, when "Inventory Size Attributes" is installed.